-Ideal Time Gap Between Pregnancies
+What Should Be the Ideal Time Gap Between Two Pregnancies?

-Women often ask ‘how long after C section can you get pregnant’?
-Conceiving after C section requires an ample amount of time, especially if you plan to give birth vaginally.
-This is known as Vaginal Birth After C-section or VBAC.
-Normally your doctor will recommend waiting from a year to three years after a Caesarean operation before getting pregnant again, with the average wait time being eighteen months.
-The recommended time gap might be longer if there were complications during the previous pregnancy, labour or delivery.
-This period is essential for you to heal from any tears, bleeding or injuries you might have obtained during your C-section.
+Conceiving after a C-section requires an ample amount of time, especially if you plan to give birth vaginally, known as ‘Vaginal Birth After C-section’ or VBAC.
+Normally, doctors recommend waiting for a period of one to three years after a caesarean operation before trying to get pregnant again, with the average wait time being eighteen months.
+The recommended time gap should be longer if you had faced complications during your previous pregnancy, labour, or delivery.
+This period is essential for you to give your body ample time to heal from any tears, bleeding, or injuries that you might have obtained during your C-section.
 The more you wait, the better the chances of having a healthy second pregnancy.
-Even if you have no intentions of having a VBAC, it is crucial to allow your body to recover completely before planning for the second pregnancy after C section.
+Even if you have no intentions of attempting a VBAC, it is crucial to allow your body to recover completely before planning for a second pregnancy after a C-section.

 Why Is a Time Gap Required?

 There are many reasons why you should wait for a couple of years before trying for another child.
 A few of these reasons are stated below :

 Your body might take a significant amount of time to heal completely after a caesarean section.
 A major complication is the considerable loss of blood post surgery.
 This substantial bleeding might lead to anaemia, which can affect your health and impact your future deliveries too.

 2. To Lower Health Complications